Losing momentum in continuous-time stochastic optimisation: Introduction

 \item We test our discretised algorithm in numerical experiments.
 We start with academic convex and non-convex optimisation problems in low and high dimensions.
 Then we study the training of a convolutional neural network (CNN), which we use to classify images from the CIFAR-10 dataset.
-The achieved train and test accuracy with our stable discretisation is comparable to stochastic gradient descent with classical momentum. \end{itemize} This work is organised as follows.
+The achieved train and test accuracy with our stable discretisation is comparable to stochastic gradient descent with classical momentum.
+Some of these experiments go beyond the convex setting that we study in our analysis. \end{itemize} This work is organised as follows.
 We introduce and investigate the homogeneous-in-time and heterogeneous-in-time stochastic gradient-momentum processes in Sections~\ref{Sec_Homogene} and \ref{sec:heterogeneous}, respectively.
 In Section~\ref{sec:discr_meth} we propose discretisation techniques which we then employ in the mentioned academic and deep learning problems in Section~\ref{sec:appl}.
-We conclude the work in Section~\ref{sec_conc}.
-Some auxiliary results are presented in Appendix~\ref{appendix}.
+A conclusion is given in Section~\ref{sec_conc}.
+Throughout the main part of the work, we require certain results about underdamped gradient flows, which we discuss in Appedices \ref{appendix:underdamped} and \ref{appendix_decreasing_momentum}.
+Other auxiliary results needed throughout this work, are presented in Appendix~\ref{appendix}.
+Appendix~\ref{appendix:kushner} recalls and summarises a result by \cite{Kushner1}.